NaveenVarmaK/Pipeline_Mapping_IEC61850_OmegaX-CSDM/README.md

 - `--all-in-one`: Generate all datasets in one file
 - `--no-enrichment`: Disable enrichment
 - `--no-ordered`: Disable ordered processing

+#### Note: For Now When you try to use arguments --source-participant and --target-participant with --all-in-one you must also use --no-remove-duplicates, if not which results a parsing error in the Output KG

 ### GraphDB Import Options